vishalchovatiya/CPP_Templates/C++ casting.md

   3. `l-value` = locator value = identifier which represents memory location.
 For example, variable name, `*ptr` where ptr points to memory location, etc.
   4. `r-value` = value which is not `l-value` = value appear on right hand side of assignment(`=`) operator.
 Like `int a = 5; // 5 = r-value`, `q = p + 5; // p + 5 is r-value`, etc.

-Note: Although there are some exceptions & more to learn on `l-value` & r-value which I have not discussed here.
+Note: Although there are some exceptions & more to learn on `l-value` & `r-value` which I have discussed here[TODO].

 ### Why we need it?

 - Data is a representation of the bits(`0`s & `1`s) in memory.
 - Data-type is compiler directive which tells the compiler how to store particular data.
 - `unsigned int a = 5;` by this statement you can presume that 4 bytes will be reserved in your memory & when this statement executes, it will store `0000 0000 0000 0000 0000 0000 0000 0101` data bits in that 4-byte memory location.
 This was plain & simple.
 - Let's go a bit further, `float f = 3.0;` this statement will also reserve 4 bytes in memory & store data bits in form of 1). the sign bit, 2). exponent & 3). mantissa.
-Recall how float stored in memory.
+Recall how float stored in memory, find more about it here[TODO].
 - So this is how compiler stores the value in the variable/object by identifying data-type of `l-value`.
 - But when you write like `float f = 3;`, the compiler will confuse that how to store an integer value in float type of memory.
 So it will automatically presume(Implicit conversion) that you want to store `3.0` rather than `3` which is technically same from the human point of view but it's different when you think from computer memory perspective cause they stored differently.
 - There are many such scenarios where you provide data to store in memory which used to represent different data type.